By Cal Major

 I was unable to get any closer to this cow than you can see in the following clip, an excerpt from Skye’s The Limit, the film documenting my expedition.
 I was completely alone, out of signal and miles from any roads or people on land.
 The cow and her bovine mates could have seriously injured, even killed me if she had felt threatened by me approaching any closer.

 This story has a happy ending.
 But for how long?
 How long before she finds more plastic to eat, or her calf does, or the next cow does, or the next sheep?
 How many innocent animals are we going to subject to this before, as a human race, we say “enough is enough”?

-Later in the week I met a pair of farmers with a herd of prized white Highland cows, one of the few remaining herds of these rare, gorgeous and characterful beasts in the UK.
+Later in the week I met a pair of farmers with a herd of prized white Highland cows.
 These cows were their pride and joy, the farmers knew them each individually, and even cared for the geriatrics of the herd.
-I was given the usual questioning upon meeting them:

-I chatted to the farmers for hours.
-They understood; they had experienced this problem in their own cows.
-They had had to have several of their beautiful cows, their pride and joy who they cared for so thoroughly and dearly, operated on, their stomachs cut open, to remove plastic that they had eaten on the beach.
+They had experienced this problem in their own cows.
+They had had to have several of their beautiful cows operated on, their stomachs cut open, to remove plastic that they had eaten off the beach.

 We have a responsibility to ourselves, our own health, the animals in the ocean, but also our four legged friends closer to home.
 All of our health is linked – humans, animals and the planet, after all.